seqwell/LongPlex/README.md

    This setting will demultiplex reads with both an i7 and i5 seqWell barcode sequence.
 2. The `LIST_HYBRIDS` and `REMOVE_HYBRIDS` processes identify and remove any reads with mismatched i7 and i5 seqWell barcode sequences in the remaining non-demultiplexed reads.
 3. The second Lima process, `LIMA_EITHER_END`, demultiplexes reads with only an i7 or i5 seqWell barcode sequence.
-4. The BAM files for each sample within each pool are merged in the `MERGE_READS` process and FASTQ files are created.
+4. The BAM files for each sample within each pool are merged in the `MERGE_READS` process and merged FASTQ files and bam files are created.
 5. The `DEMUX_STATS` process generates a summary of the demultiplexing steps.
 6. If a `rename_map` is provided, the `RENAME_DEMUX_STATS` process renames the sample identifiers in the demultiplexing summary to match the user-defined sample names.
 7. `NANOSTAT` and `MULTIQC` are used to generate summary metrics for the reads assigned to each sample in the pool.
+8. `NANOSTAT_UNBARCODED` generates sequencing metrics for the unbarcoded reads remaining after both lima steps.
+   Because the unbarcoded BAM is unaligned, reads are first converted to FASTQ via pysam before being passed to NanoStat.
+9. `DEMUX_QC` combines lima barcode statistics, per-sample NanoStat results, and unbarcoded NanoStat results into two final output tables per pool: a per-well stats table and a per-pool summary table.

-The final output from this pipeline includes Lima output files, demultiplexed BAM and FASTQ files, a demultiplexing summary, and a MultiQC report collating NanoStat results.
+The final output from this pipeline includes Lima output files, demultiplexed BAM and FASTQ files, a demultiplexing summary, a MultiQC report collating NanoStat results, and comprehensive per-pool and per-well demux statistics.

 ![Fig1.
 LongPlex Workflow](./docs/LongPlex_Workflow.png)